piotrdelikat/fet-data-extractor/prompts/pagesSelection/PagesSelectionSystem.md

 1. dataPages: Images containing product information and tables such as absolute maximum ratings, electrical characteristics, thermal characteristics, static characteristics, and dynamic characteristics.
 This are represented mostly in tabular form.

 2. chartPages:
-   Look for charts labeled 'Gate Charge', 'Qg', 'Total Gate Charge', or similar terms.
+   Look for charts labeled 'Gate Charge', 'Qg', 'Total Gate Charge', 'gate charge', 'Gate-Charge Characteristics', 'Q gate [nC]', 'Qg [nC]', 'Gate to Source Voltage vs. Gate Charge' or similar terms.
 Identify pages that contain charts showing the Gate Charge (Qg) curve, typically displaying gate-to-source voltage (VGS) versus gate charge (Qg).
 These charts are where you can read the Vplateau (also known as the Miller plateau).

 Key points to consider: